Zum Inhalt springen

 If you have integrated the etracker code via a plugin, the internal search is usually recorded automatically and does not have to be set up separately.

-If the etracker code is integrated manually, the measurement can be set up quickly thanks to automatic recording if the search results pages contain a search parameter.
-To find out which search parameter is used to control the internal search, simply carry out a search on your website and take a look at the URL:
+Setting up automatic detection is quick and easy if the search results pages contain a search parameter.
+To find out which search parameter is used to control the internal search, simply perform a search on your website and take a look at the URL:

 URL with executed onsite search

-In this case, the parameter is sSearch.
-Frequently used are also the parameters q, s, search, query, term and keyword.
+In this case, the parameter sSearch.
+Häufig verwendet werden auch die Parameter q, s, search, query, term and keyword.

-To set up tracking, go to Account → Automatic tracking Internal search.
-To activate, click on the box in front of Activate automatic detection of internal search and enter the appropriate search parameter – in the example above sSearch (without quotation marks!).
+To set up tracking, go to Account → Internal search.
+To activate, click on the box in front of Activate automatic detection of internal search and enter the appropriate search parameter – in the example above, sSearch (without quotation marks!).
 Then click on Save changes to apply the entries.
 Done!

 If automatic measurement is not possible or the number of hits should also be recorded, there is fortunately also the option of manual integration or transfer with the etracker code on the respective search results pages.